Updated November 2022

 “We are all relations together on sacred ground.”
 Mass consciousness is real.

-That means it can be easy to slip into hopelessness or a sense of feeling lost, anxious or angry right now – especially for empathic and Indigenous people or frontline workers – because all kinds of awful feelings are literally in the air floating around with this microbial being.
+That means it can be easy to slip into hopelessness or a sense of feeling lost, depressed or angry right now – especially for empathic and Indigenous people or frontline workers or any intentionally marginalized communities – because all kinds of awful feelings are literally in the air floating around with this microbial being and people have been given permission in a way to act out their worst behaviours.
+Society trained us well to stuff our feelings, so most people did and still do.
+That only creates future volcanic outbursts or internalized pain.

 What if we all slipped into a sense of hope, possibility and connection and at the same time dealt with our own trauma and personal shadow?
 That is what we are being called to do now.